zacanger/niddesa/text/generated-translations/cullaniddesa/14-chinese-google.md

 "The desire to sorrow and the sorrow, cessation, calm, cessation, cessation, immortality, and Nibbana."
 It is both and the sorrow.

-"And the exclusion of drowsiness": "’Sudd’s," that is the state of unbearable, unsuitable work, stained, withdrawn, dull, depressed, withdrawn, drowsy, ignorant, and ignorant.
+"And the exclusion of drowsiness": "'Sudd's," that is the state of unbearable, unsuitable work, stained, withdrawn, dull, depressed, withdrawn, drowsy, ignorant, and ignorant.
 "Exclusion", as well as the exclusion, renunciation, cessation, cessation, cessation, immortality, and Nibbana.